Menocas17/FitShare-Life/README.md

 ## Favorites Quotes from developers:

 “In coming days, it will not be possible to survive spiritually without the guiding, directing, comforting, and constant influence of the Holy Ghost.” —Russell M. Nelson

+"In all of living, have much fun and laughter.
+Life is to be enjoyed, not just endured." -President Gordon B. Hinckley